-Workshop facilitators draw on research to address these questions, while discussing this text as a type of literature survey with its own distinct patterns of organization.
-Participants will write or revise an annotated bibliography and receive feedback from the workshop facilitators and other participants.
+The workshop facilitator draws on research to address these questions, while discussing this text as a type of literature survey with its own distinct patterns of organization.
+Participants will write or revise an annotated bibliography entry and receive feedback from the workshop facilitator.
 Therefore, this workshop is most useful for those with an annotated bibliography underway.

-This virtual workshop is for undergraduate and graduate students applying for funding from the Canada Graduate Scholarship-Master’s (CGS-M) Program.
+This workshop is designed for undergraduate and master’s students applying for funding from the Canada Graduate Scholarship-Master’s (CGS-M) Program.
 Drawing on evidence-based research about successful grant proposals, facilitators discuss particular elements of this written academic genre: audience, purpose, knowledge gap, competence claim, structure, style, and more.

-This workshop draws on research to introduce participants to some of the typical stylistic features of the personal statement, such as personal narrative, identity construction, and self-promotion, and includes dedicated time for participants to revise a statement and receive feedback from the facilitators and other participants.
-Therefore, this workshop is most useful for those with a draft of a personal statement underway.
+This workshop draws on research to introduce participants to some of the typical stylistic features of the personal statement, such as personal narrative, identity construction, and self-promotion, and includes dedicated time for participants to draft or revise a statement.

 How do I avoid plagiarizing?
 “Paraphrase,” “cite everything,” “stick to the style guide”… These answers, and perhaps the question itself, neglect the fact that academic writing involves a complicated process of text integration, rather than mechanically following the rules to avoid being accused of plagiarizing.
 Despite the widespread interest surrounding academic integrity, what constitutes academic integrity remains unclear to emerging scholars new to academic writing.
 Drawing on the most recent pedagogical research, this workshop will cover some fundamentals of academic integrity in the writing context.